-Cosmetic dentistry procedures are not usually covered on the NHS, unless there is a compelling medial reason for them to take place.
+Cosmetic dentistry procedures are not usually covered on the NHS unless there is a compelling medical reason for them to take place.
 However, new technology has lowered prices (and recovery times) dramatically, and many dentists are happy to discuss a monthly payment financing programme to allow you to begin treatment straight away.

 Do your research carefully – never believe the ‘miracle’ claims of a procedure without asking your dentist about them first, and reading up on the subject until you are sure of their veracity.
 A cheap option may seem attractive at first, but it could lead to ongoing financial and health problems if the procedure is not carried out properly the first time.
 Don’t put your oral health at risk in search of a seemingly ‘too good to be true’ price.
 Finds a dentist you can trust and follow their advice.